MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/index-draft.md

                         </div>
                     </div>
                     <div class="cardText">
-                        <h3>Cloud architecture models</h3>
+                        <h3>FastTrack</h3>
-                <p>Use these architecture models and posters to learn about Microsoft Office 365 and included services.</p>
+                <p>Use the FastTrack Center Benefit for Office 365 for guided assistance in planning, deploying, and driving adoption of Office 365 services for your organization.</p>
                     </div>
                 </div>
             </div>